Open-Source-O1/o1_Reasoning_Patterns_Study/README.md

 data = load_dataset('SiweiWu/o1_Reasoning_Patterns_Study')
 ```

-However, excepting the text data, the Collie also provides functions that can be directly used to evaluate the generated responses of LLMs and it cannot be upload into the hf dataset.
-Therefore, as for the collie dataset, we remain suggesting you load the data in the github fold [data](https://github.com/Open-Source-O1/o1_Reasoning_Patterns_Study/tree/main/data).
+However, apart from the text data, Collie also provides functions that can be directly used to evaluate the generated responses of LLMs, but it cannot be uploaded to the HF dataset.
+Therefore, for the Collie dataset, we still suggest that you load the data from the GitHub folder [data](https://github.com/Open-Source-O1/o1_Reasoning_Patterns_Study/tree/main/data).

 ## Running
 You can run the run.sh to reproduce the results on our main table.